-Let us exemplify our arguments in favour of formal approach to classification on the English part of the DMOZ web directory (a summary of the statistical analysis we performed on it is reported in Table 1).
+Let us exemplify our arguments in favour of a formal approach to classification on the English part of the DMOZ web directory2.
+We report a summary of the statistical analysis we performed on it in Table 1.

-Humans have proven to be very effective at performing steps 1 and 2, as described in Section 2.
+Humans have proven to be very effective at performing steps 1 and 2 described in Section 2.
 However, there are still some challenges to be addressed.

-&lt;sup>2 We excluded branches leading to non-English labels, such as "Top/World/" or "Top/Kids\and\Teens/International/".
+$^{^2}$ We excluded branches leading to non-English labels, such as "Top/World/" or "Top/Kids_and_Teens/International/".

 The main challenge in step 1 is dealing with the ambiguities introduced by multiple possibilities in meaning.
-One source of this in that labels contain many conjunctions "and" is and "or" is, whereas they actually mean inclusive disjunction, i.e., either the first conjunct, or the second, or both.
+One source of this is in that labels contain many conjunctions "and"'s and "or"'s, whereas they actually mean inclusive disjunction, i.e., either the first conjunct, or the second, or both.
 For instance, the phrase "wine and cheese" means either wine, or cheese, or both.
-Apart from the conjunctions, multiple possibilities are introduced also by punctuation marks denoting enumeration (e.g., the comma), and by words' senses (recall the "Java" example from the previous section).
-It has been shown, that cognitive reasoning with the presence of multiple possibilities (distinctions) is an error-prone task for humans [11].
+Apart from the conjunctions, multiple possibilities are also introduced by punctuation marks denoting enumeration (e.g., the comma), and by words' senses (recall the "Java" example from the previous section).
+It has been shown, that cognitive reasoning with the presence of multiple possibilities in meaning is an error-prone task for humans [10].
 For instance, even if DMOZ labels are short phrases, consisting, on average, of 1.81 tokens, they contain 0.23 conjunctions per label; and average polysemy for nouns and adjectives is 3.72 per word.
-Conjunctions, punctuation, and words' senses count together to 3.79 disjunctions per label.